nikitapitliya006/COVID19-ReturnToWork/WebchatChannel/2-Createbackend-AzureSQLDatabase.md

 3. In **Create SQL database** form under Basics, fill out the necessary details of subscription, resource group, database name
 4. Select pre-existing database Server.
 Or Create new and provide the necessary admin login details.
 5. Select No for "Want to use SQL elastic pool"
 6. Under "Compute + storage", if you want to change the defaults, select Configure database.
-For Back To Work solution, you can use the following option:
+For Back To Work solution, you can use the following option (Only a suggestion, users are advised to use this at discretion):
     1. Change the Compute tier from Provisioned to Serverless
     2. Review and change the settings for vCores to be MAX 4 and MIN 1
     3. Enable auto-pause and change the Data max size to be 32 GB